Office of History and Archaeology news

 2024 OHA/SHPO Workshop

-OHA/SHPO is hosting an in-person, all-day workshop at the BP Energy Center, Anchorage, AK on April 5, 2024.
+OHA/SHPO is hosting a hybrid in-personand virtual option via Teams all-day workshop at the BP Energy Center, Anchorage, AK on April 5, 2024.
 It will be the first in-person workshop since 2019.
 Meet and reconnect with OHA/SHPO staff.
 Network with representatives from federal and state agencies, local governments, Tribes, and other cultural resource professionals.
 Topics will include:

 • Program updates from OHA/SHPO